 The Faculty Handbook (pdf) contains critical information regarding research conduct and expectations of faculty at William & Mary.

 Responsible Conduct of Research (RCR) is the National Science Foundation's implementation of Section 7009 of the America COMPETES Act.
-The intent is to train future generations of scientists to perform their research in an ethical fashion that upholds the highest level of integrity.
-Effective 01 October 2009, all institutions certify at the time of proposal submission that they implement responsible research conduct training for undergraduates, graduates, and Post Doctoral researchers supported by NSF funding.
+The intent is to train future generations of scientists to perform their research in an ethical fashion that upholds the highest integrity level.
+All institutions certify that they implement responsible research conduct training for undergraduates, graduates, and Post Doctoral researchers supported by NSF funding at the time of proposal submission.
 The second piece of NSF's implementation was to create Ethics CORE, a public library of resources to support ethics training.
-William & Mary recommends the CITI training module on Responsible Conduct of Research.
-When accessing the CITI modules, we ask that participants list their affiliation as "William & Mary".
+William & Mary employs the CITI training module on Responsible Conduct of Research as a beginning review of RCR.
+When accessing the CITI modules, we ask that participants list their affiliation as "William & Mary."

 Commonwealth Financial Conflict of Interest